uf2020/ccxt/Manual.md

     |
     +---+ TimeoutError
     |
-    +---+ MarketNotAvailableError
+    +---+ ExchangeNotAvailableError
 ```

 - `CCXTError`: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
 Users should catch this exception at the very least, if no error differentiation is required.
-- `MarketError`: This exception is thrown when an exchange server replies with an error in JSON, possible reasons:
+- `ExchangeError`: This exception is thrown when an exchange server replies with an error in JSON, possible reasons:
-  - endpoint is switched off by the exchange market
+  - endpoint is switched off by the exchange
-  - endpoint is not offered/not supported by the exchange market API
+  - endpoint is not offered/not supported by the exchange API
-  - symbol not found on the exchange market
+  - symbol not found on the exchange
   - some additional endpoint parameter required by the exchange is missing
   - the format of some parameters passed into the endpoint is incorrect
   - an exchange replies with an unclear answer
-- `AuthenticationError`: Raised when a market requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
-Most of the time you need `market.apiKey` and `market.secret`, some times you also need `market.uid` and/or `market.password`.
+- `AuthenticationError`: Raised when a exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
+Most of the time you need `apiKey` and `secret`, some times you also need `uid` and/or `password`.
 - `NetworkError`: All errors related to networking are usually recoverable, meaning that networking problems, traffic congestion, unavailability is usually time-dependent.
 Making a retry later is usually enough to recover from a NetworkError, but if it doesn't go away, then it may indicate some persistent problem with the exchange or with your connection.
   - `DDoSProtectionError`: This exception is thrown whenever a Cloudflare / Incapsula / rate limiter restrictions are enforced upon on you or the region you're connecting from.
 The ccxt library does a case-insensitive match of the response received from the exchange to one of the following keywords:
     - `cloudflare`
     - `incapsula`
   - `TimeoutError`: The name literally says it all.
-This exception is raised when connection with the exchange market fails or data is not fully received in a specified amount of time.
-This is controlled by the `market.timeout / market['timeout'] / $market->timeout` option.
+This exception is raised when connection with the exchange fails or data is not fully received in a specified amount of time.
+This is controlled by the `timeout` option.
-  - `MarketNotAvailableError`: The ccxt library throws this error if it detects any of the following keywords in response:
+  - `ExchangeNotAvailableError`: The ccxt library throws this error if it detects any of the following keywords in response:
     - `offline`
     - `unavailable`
     - `busy`